-The Real Reason Why Some People Are Always Late To Work
+Why Some People Are Always Late for Work

-Leaving early can point to a number of issues, up to and including a simple lack of respect for the organization and colleagues.
-But arriving late is a far more fundamental issue, which may be rooted in how humans’ minds are wired.
-Although research in the topic has made decades of progress, a clear idea of what’s really going on behind the scenes is only just taking shape.
+Leaving early can point to several issues, up to and including a simple lack of respect for the organization and colleagues.
+But arriving late is a far more fundamental issue, which may be rooted in how the human mind is wired.
+Although research on the topic has advanced over the decades, a clear idea of why some people are always late is only just taking shape.

 When Optimism Bias Works Against You